faixan-khan/faixan-khan.github.io/index.md

 ## About Me

 I am currently a PhD student of Computer Science at [King Abdullah University of Science and Technology](https://www.kaust.edu.sa/en/) supervised by [Pr.
 Mohamed Elhoseiny](https://www.mohamed-elhoseiny.com/).
 Prior to this, I obtained my B.Sc. in Computer Science from IIIT-Hyderabad, where I was advised by [Pr.
-C. V. Jawahar](https://faculty.iiit.ac.in/~jawahar/).
+C. V. Jawahar](https://faculty.iiit.ac.in/~jawahar/) and [Pr.
+Vinay P Namboodiri](https://vinaypn.github.io/).

 ## Research Interests